jsmoriss/jsm-user-locale/readme.txt

 If the Polylang plugin is active, the user locale menu will automatically use the correct Polylang language URLs for the current webpage.

-= Do you use the WPSSO plugin? =
+= Do you use the WPSSO core plugin? =

-If you're using the [WPSSO](https://wordpress.org/plugins/wpsso/) plugin, the [WPSSO User Locale Selector (WPSSO UL)](https://wordpress.org/plugins/wpsso-user-locale/) extension offers the same functionality, with the addition of a settings page to modify the menu icon, menu title, and enable/disable the user locale menu on the front-end.
+If you're using the [WPSSO](https://wordpress.org/plugins/wpsso/) core plugin, the [WPSSO User Locale Selector](https://wordpress.org/plugins/wpsso-user-locale/) extension offers the same functionality, with the addition of a settings page &mdash; allowing you to modify the menu icon, menu title, and enable/disable the user locale menu on the front-end.

 == Installation ==